chrislepensky-zz/WhichWatch/README.md

 # WhichWatch

 Placeholder ReadMe for project.
-Classifying dress and casual watche images using machine learning.
+Classifying dress and casual watch images using machine learning.